• Skip to primary navigation

 Becoming a Master Naturalist

-• A member-in-training receives the curriculum book after their application is accepted and the class fee is paid.
+• A member-in-training receives the curriculum book after his/her application is accepted and the class fee is paid.
 Class fee is $175.

 • A certified Texas Master Naturalist receives the dragonfly pin.